 A New Field at Sweet Berry Farm

-This 5.5-acre property abuts the farm, which already has 84 acres of land under conservation easement with ALT.
+This prime agricultural property abuts the farm, which already has 84 acres of land under conservation easement with ALT.
 It will be used to grow seasonal crops such as strawberries and pumpkins, and will be the newest property in the 1,260 acres of conserved land that are known collectively as the Sakonnet Greenway.
 It is a beautiful parcel with important conservation values.
 It offers prime farmland, connects to other conserved lands, and is located near two of the Island’s seven drinking water reservoirs.
 All of the island’s reservoirs are deemed impaired by the Department of Environmental Management, and protecting nearby land is an important way of improving their future viability.
 The land trust must raise $268,286 to permanently conserve the land.
 Your gift of any size will help us protect this property from development forever!

 Please make a donation to help ALT conserve a section of Glen Farm, a 7.5-acre property in Portsmouth.
 This beautiful parcel has significant conservation values; it was once part of the historic Taylor estate, dating back to 1882, and is now used as an essential grazing paddock for horses at the adjacent Glen Farm Stables.
 It offers important wildlife habitat in the form of grassland, wetlands, scrub/shrub and mature trees along a stone-walled boundary.
 It is contiguous to a creek that drains into the Sakonnet River, with an outflow just 500 feet north of Sandy Point Beach.
 Your donation will help us permanently conserve this property, which will, in future, offer public accessibility on a trail around the paddock.